 Top options here include Microsoft BitLocker, IBM Guardium, and Apple FileVault — they're all high-quality, so just pick your favorite computer company and get in touch for a free trial or demo of what they have to offer.

-7. Ignore Suspicious Emails
+7. Ignore Suspicious Emails and Texts

 Sometimes the simplest security measures are the best: Make it a habit to never open or reply to suspicious-looking emails, even if they appear to be from a known sender.
 Even if you do open the email, do not click on suspicious links or download attachments.
-Doing so may make you a victim of online financial and identity theft through a “phishing” scam, a term that refers to a false message sent in order to bait the victim into freely giving their login data to the scammer.
+Doing so may make you a victim of online financial and identity theft through a “phishing” scam, a term that refers to a false message sent to bait the victim into freely giving their login data to the scammer.

+Phishing emails are one of the more nefarious ways technology impacts our daily lives.
 Phishing emails appear to come from trustworthy senders, such as a bank or someone you may have done business with.
 Through it, the hacker attempts to acquire your private and financial data like bank account details and credit card numbers.

 For further security, make sure you change your email password every 60 – 90 days.
-Additionally, refrain from using the same password for different email accounts and never leave your password written down.
+Additionally, refrain from using the same password for different email accounts, and never leave your password written down.

 8. Limit Access to Critical Data